icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 ## Regenerate the credentials for a User

-Once Daenaerys's token is expired, she will need to authenticate again to iCure by starting the login process.
+Once John's token is expired, she will need to authenticate again to iCure by starting the login process.
 This flow is similar to the one of the registration phase.

-As Daenaerys is not authenticated anymore, you have to create a new AnonymousMedTechApi instance.
+As John is not authenticated anymore, you have to create a new AnonymousMedTechApi instance.

 <!-- file://code-samples/{{sdk}}/how-to/authenticate-user/index.mts snippet:Login-->
 ```typescript
 ```

-Daenaerys then receives a new validation code by email.
+John then receives a new validation code by email.

 Since you already created an RSA keypair for her, you just need to retrieve it from where you stored it previously and provide it to the `completeAuthentication` method.